...progress is the law of God, whose law demands of us only what we can certainly fulfill.

 In 1923 the church services and Sunday School moved to the movie theatre on South Pacific Coast Highway, and from there to yet another location at the corner of Forest and Glenneyre Streets where the Reading Room operated for a few hours each week.

 In 1925 the group became a Society under the Manual of The Mother Church, with a card first appearing in The Christian Science Journal in June of that year.

-In 1930 the Society became First Church of Christ, Scientist, Laguna Beach, a recognized branch of The Mother Church, the First Church of Christ, Scientist, in Boston, Massachusetts.
+By then the Society had grown into First Church of Christ, Scientist, Laguna Beach, a recognized branch of The Mother Church, the First Church of Christ, Scientist, in Boston, Massachusetts.